Domestic worker: Varieties of domestic workers

 There are other professions that work and may live in the household, but are not considered domestic workers, as they would not be housed with the domestic staff.
-Professions like: Tutor or Tutoress, secretary, librarian, private chaplains, physician, personal trainer, and Lady's companion.
+Professions like: Tutor or Governess, secretary, librarian, private chaplains, physician, personal trainer, and Lady's companion.

 Notable workers

-Some domestic workers have become notable, including: Abdul Karim (the Munshi), servant of Queen Victoria of Great Britain; Paul Burrell, butler to Diana, Princess of Wales; Moa Martinson, author of proletarian literature, kitchen maid; Francis Barber became residual heir; and Charles Spence, Scottish poet, stonemason and footman.
+Some domestic workers have become notable, including: Abdul Karim (the Munshi), servant of Queen Victoria of the United Kingdom; Paul Burrell, butler to Diana, Princess of Wales; Moa Martinson, author of proletarian literature, kitchen maid; and Charles Spence, Scottish poet, stonemason and footman.